SAUTEED KALE AND CHICKEN SALAD

 This sauteed kale salad is packed with nutrients and flavor.
-Lightly sautéing the kale minimizes the kales bitterness and makes it more tender.
+Lightly sautéing the kale minimizes the kale’s bitterness and makes it more tender.
 Since kale can be an acquired taste, this is a great way to prepare kale for “newbies” to this superfood.
 This meal also comes together very quickly if you have some basic prepped food items in your refrigerator.
+Use precooked chicken that you prepped ahead of time to help make this come together quickly!

 Sauteed Kale Salad with Avocado black beans onions and pepitas